A man went to an optometrist to get his eyes tested and asked,

 “Hey, will I be able to read after wearing glasses?”

 “Yes, of course,” said the doctor, “why not!”

 “Oh!
 How nice it would be,” said the patient, “I have been illiterate for so long.”

-I first heard this old optometry saw as a child.
+I first heard this old saw as a child.
 It made no sense to me.
-Of course someone with poor vision cannot read without wearing glasses.
+Of course, someone with poor vision cannot read without wearing glasses.

-As printed reading material gradually became more accessible, the demand for eyeglasses rose.
+Gradually, printed reading material became more accessible.
+The demand for eyeglasses rose.
 Check out these historical literacy rates, worldwide and country-by-country.

 We can compare this phenomenon to the modern-day diagnosis of ADHD.
 Humans have had ADHD throughout history; it’s only now that we have the knowledge to recognize it.

 In large part, the printing press fueled the need for eyeglasses.
 Can we make a case that modern life’s complex demands has upped the ante on recognizing, and managing ADHD?
 I think so.

 As it happens, many (not all!) people with ADHD also have trouble reading.
 More precisely, they make out words and sentences on the page just fine.
 But they struggle to comprehend what is written.

 For many, their reading struggles lie beyond vision correction.
 It resolves with medication.